LeoBakerHytch/metricka/notes/psychometrics.md

 - Contingent instructions
-    - Should be able to give an instruction that refers directly to a previous response (for example, ‘You responded X to question 1; please describe how this affects you’)
+    - Should be able to give an instruction that refers directly to a previous response (for example, “You responded ‘X’ to question 10; please describe how this affects you”)

 - Completion
     - Should indicate progress to test-taker
     - Should enforce completion of every question before submission is allowed
         - May still be useful to record partially-completed tests

+- Question groups
+    - Should be able to group test items that are scored on a common scale

 Response types
 --------------